Norman O. Brown

 Norman Oliver Brown (September 25, 1913 – October 2, 2002) was an American scholar, writer, and social philosopher.
-Beginning as a classical scholar, his later work branched into wide-ranging, erudite, and intellectually sophisticated considerations of history, literature, psychology, culture, and other topics.
+Beginning as a classical scholar, his later work branched into wide-ranging, erudite, and intellectually sophisticated considerations of history, literature, psychoanalysis, culture, and other topics.
 Brown advanced some novel theses and in his time achieved some general notability.

 Life

 Brown's father was an Anglo-Irish mining engineer.
 His mother was a Cuban of Alsatian and Cuban origin.
 He was educated at Clifton College, then Balliol College, Oxford (B.A., M.A., Greats; his tutor was Isaiah Berlin) and the University of Wisconsin–Madison (Ph.D., Classics).

 In 1938, Brown married Elizabeth Potter.
 During the Second World War, he worked for the Office of Strategic Services as a specialist on French culture.
 His supervisor was Carl Schorske, and his colleagues included Herbert Marcuse and Franz Neumann.
 His other friends included the historians Christopher Hill and Hayden White as well as the philosopher Stuart Hampshire.
 At Wesleyan University, he befriended the composer John Cage, an association that proved fruitful to both.
 Brown became a professor of classics at Wesleyan.
 During Brown's tenure there, Schorske became a professor of history and the two engaged in a mutually beneficial interdisciplinary discourse.

 In 1970, Brown was interviewed by Warren Bennis and Sam Keen for Psychology Today.
 Bennis asked him whether he lived out the vision of polymorphous perversity in his books.
 He replied, I perceive a necessary gap between seeing and being.
 I would not be able to have said certain things if I had been under the obligation to unify the word and the deed.
 As it is I can let my words reach out and net impossible things - things that are impossible for me to do.
 And this is a way of paying the price for saying or seeing things.
 You will remember that I discovered these things as a late learner.
 Polymorphous perversity in the literal, physical sense is not the real issue.
 I don't like the suggestion that polymorphous perversity of the imagination is somehow second-best to literal polymorphous perversity.